 (#16658)The originator of a BlockAckReq frame, MU-BAR Trigger frame, GCR MU-BAR Trigger frame or a A-MPDU that includes QoS Data frames or Management frame that solicits an immediate BlockAck frame response shall set the Duration field value accounting for the largest BlockAck Bitmap length based on negotiated buffer size.

-A recipient shall not transmit a BlockAck frame that is a response to a BlockAckReq frame from an originator and that has the LSB in the Fragment Number subfield set to 1 and unless the recipient has received from the originator an HE Capabilities element with the HE Fragmentation Support subfield equal to 3(#16659).
-If the LSB of the Fragment Number subfield of the BlockAck frame is set to 1, then the BA Bitmap fields are re-mapped as defined in 27.3 (Fragmentation and defragmentation).
+(#16660) A recipient shall not transmit a Compressed BlockAck frame or a Multi-STA BlockAck frame with the LSB of the Fragment Number subfield set to 1 unless the recipient has received from the originator an HE Capabilities element with the HE Fragmentation Support subfield equal to 3(#16659).
+If the LSB of the Fragment Number subfield of the BlockAck frame is set to 1, then the (#16660) Block Ack Bitmap fields are set as defined in 27.3 (Fragmentation and defragmentation).

 Per-PPDU acknowledgment selection rules